kektsune/Ball-Evasion/README.md

-Ball Evasion is a Python-based mini-game where the player controls a red circle and must avoid incoming moving circles for as long as possible.
+Ball Evasion is a Python-based mini-game created in Visual Studio Code, where the player controls a red circle and must avoid incoming moving circles for as long as possible.

 Features
 - Drag and drop player control